 I have professional experience in literary, business, and legal translation (the last being a particular specialty, for which I have developed my own glossary databases).
-For samples, quotations (“job quotes”), or more information, use the Contact page.
+For samples, quotations (“job quotes”), or more information, please use the Contact page.
 My per-word rate reduces with the size of the job or where I receive regular work from the same client.

 Please note: I translate, and have a special interest in, law French, but I do not translate material from the earlier, “purer” Norman French.
 Working with that dialect requires the skills of a Medievalist.